 Welcome to The Speech Centre, located in Mallow Primary Healthcare Centre on the 1st floor.
 Here in The Speech Centre Mallow, we work with a varied group of clients including both adults and children.
 In an open and friendly environment, we conduct speech, language, and swallow assessments, create client-centred therapy plans, and work together with you and your family members to discover the most beneficial and effective form of intervention for you.

 MPHC is a state of the art medical centre in Mallow town that serves the whole community and provides exceptional medical care, and we are delighted to be part of the enhanced medical services.
 Our therapy is of a very high standard and we do our utmost to ensure that therapy in our clinic is tailored to suit the specific needs of each of our individual clients.
-If you would like to find out more about us, or would like to book an appointment with us here at The Speech Centre Mallow, you can contact Emma directly on 0851693404.
+If you would like to find out more about us, or would like to book an appointment with us here at The Speech Centre Mallow, you can contact Orla directly on 0851693404.

 Overall, I would say my experience with the Speech Centre has been one which has encouraged, helped and benefited me greatly.
 The approach is both gentle and affirming, yet has also enabled me to journey much further along the road of control than I would ever have imagined possible.
 I now have more hope, more control and can see that I should not be defined by this speech impediment.